 Samuel Thrope is a writer, editor, and translator based in Jerusalem.
 Born and raised in Arlington, Massachusetts, Thrope earned his PhD at the University of California, Berkeley, and has taught at the Hebrew University.
+Since 2021, he has been the Curator of the Islam and Middle East Collection at the National Library of Israel.

 Contact him at samuel [dot] thrope [at] gmail [dot] com, or on Twitter @Samuelthrope.